CxRes/events-query-test/sections/terminology.md

 ## Subscription {#subscription}

 {: #subscription-defn}
 A subscription is an expression of interest to receive event-notifications sent to an observer.
-Due to the request/response semantics of HTTP, the user agent that wants to receive event-notifications is also the (((!subscriber)))s&zwnj;ubscriber.
+Due to the request/response semantics of HTTP, the user agent that wants to receive event-notifications is also the (((!subscriber)))subscribe&zwnj;r.

 {: #subscription-conneg}
 The subscription query affords the user agent the opportunity to engage in content negotiation for preferred form of event-notifications (as well as the representation, if simultaneously requested).